2020 General Election

 - Returning a completed application that you received in the mail from our office or the Secretary of State to our office at 845 N. Motel Blvd., Las Cruces, NM 88007.

 Note: Please only mark “General Election” on your application, as we have to have a different, approved absentee application on file for each election in which you are applying to vote via absentee ballot.
 For more information about how to fill out an absentee ballot application please read this guide.

 All absentee ballot applications must be received no later than October 20th.
 Once we receive, review and approve your request, beginning Oct.
 6th, we will mail you a ballot and the required envelopes you will use to return the ballot to us.
 Tracking for the status of your application and receipt of your ballot by our office is available at NMVote.org.

-Ballots can be returned by mail or at any voting convenience center during Early Voting and Election Day.
+Ballots can be returned by the voter, the voter's immediate family member, or by the voter's caregiver by mail or at any voting convenience center during Early Voting and Election Day.

 All ballots must be returned in the provided envelopes by 7 p.m. on November 3rd, 2020.

 - Oct.
 6, 2020: Absentee Voting begins, and Voter Registration closes online or by mail.
 However, a qualified elector may register to vote or update an existing certification of registration in person at the county clerk’s office, or designated alternative voting locations, immediately prior to voting through October 31, 2020.

 - Oct.
 6, 2020: Early Voting begins at the Doña Ana County Government Center.